Habitat “restoration” scheme likely to hurt more than help

 Hidden Beach probably could recover soon from whatever damage the Northwest Straits and the Island County Marine Resources Committee schemers might manage to do to it.

-Hidden Beach has, after all, already recovered from early 20th century logging and log boom building that left the pilings; erosion from an ensuing half century of sheep and cattle grazing on the slopes above; roadbuilding; housing development along part of the shoreline; and even a mid-1960s incident in which property developers rented a fireboat, then used the water cannon to trigger landslides that temporarily created an attractive sandy beach they imaginatively called “Surf Paradise.”
+Hidden Beach has, after all, already recovered from early 20th century logging and log boom building that left the older pilings; erosion from an ensuing half century of sheep and cattle grazing on the slopes above; roadbuilding; housing development along part of the shoreline; and even a mid-1960s incident in which property developers drove in the newer pilings, rented a fireboat, then used the water cannon to trigger landslides that temporarily created an attractive sandy beach they imaginatively called “Surf Paradise.”

-(There is no surf nearby to speak of, but years later, at least six of the “Surf Paradise” lots slid off the plat maps and into the Saratoga Passage.)
+(There is no surf nearby to speak of, but years later, at least six of the “Surf Paradise” lots apparently slid off the plat maps and into the Saratoga Passage, if they ever really existed in the first place.)

 Hidden Beach might recover; but why put the habitat through the additional stress of a “restoration” which at best amounts to performing cosmetic surgery long after the actual wounds have healed?